seanberr/alternative-extension-project-seanberr/README.md

 -There are now 3 different playable characters.
 They range in difficulty from easy to hard, having differening amounts of health.

 -There is now a tutorial level that teaches the basics of the game.

+-Added additional music

+## Bugs Fixed

+-Character will no longer fall through the stage if they jump too many times in the runner level